Parathyroid Surgery for Hyperparathyroidism (HPT)

 What happens before the operation?

-You will usually be seen one or two weeks before operation and be admitted to hospital either the evening before or on the day of surgery.
+You will usually be seen one or two weeks before operation and be admitted to hospital on the day of surgery.
 Pre-operative tests may include a chest X-ray, a heart recording (e.c.g.) and various blood tests.

 What does the operation involve?